Analog Addiction news: Platforms All Current Non-Mobile Platforms Genre Brawler, Interactive Gaming Figures

 Developer Disney Interactive Publisher Disney Interactive

 In previous games, you synced one or two characters to your portal, threw on whatever play set crystal, and then moved on through the story or toy box mode.
 Marvel Battleground takes a different approach.
 You’ll get to a Battleground screen and see the opaque silhouettes of the key characters from 2.0 and 3.0.
 As you sync your characters to your portal, each character becomes it’s solid looking self or is added into the mix, and saves to your game.
 From there, you can select up to four characters on the fly without having to replace the characters on your portal.
 That mechanic alone has been sorely needed throughout the entire franchise and is a welcome addition.
-The problem is, that only works in the arena style modes.
+The problem is that only works in the arena style modes.

 The story will still make you swap characters when you die like previous games.
-And the most interesting thing is your inability to add the Star wars, Inside Out, or Zootopia characters into the game.
-Settle down, I fully understand it doesn’t make any sense to mix those properties.
-But this is still a Disney Infinity fighting game, and as I look to my right and see Darth maul, Finn, Luke Skywalker, Poe Dameron, Ray, and Han Solo all staring in different directions, I can’t help but feel cheated that I don’t have an additional reason to bring these guys back into circulation.
+And the most interesting thing is your inability to add the Star wars, Inside Out, or Zootopia characters in the game.
+Settle down; I fully understand it doesn’t make any sense to mix those properties.
+But this is still a Disney Infinity fighting game, and as I look to my right and see Darth Maul, Finn, Luke Skywalker, Poe Dameron, Ray, and Han Solo all staring in different directions, I can’t help but feel cheated that I don’t have an additional reason to bring these guys back into circulation.
 I get that they have no place in the story.
 But you’re telling me it wouldn’t be amazing to have Luke square off against Iron Man?
 Han Solo against Hawkeye?
 Rey against Black Widow?
 I’m sure it was a continuity issue, but it just seems like they should have at least added a Star Wars Battleground side to the game at least.

 As with every play set crystal, you are treated to a story based around different aspects of the Marvel Universe.
 You’ll visit Wakanda, Knowhere, and other places but only ever as backdrops.
 There is zero exploration to be had here.
 You will be fighting, and fighting often.
-The story is relatively weak compared to how solid The Force Awakens and The Clone Wars play sets were.
-Two villains that you should have no trouble guessing, have decided to team up and steal the only element worth stealing; Vibranium.
+The story is relatively weak compared to how solid The Force Awakens and The Clone Wars playsets were.
+Two villains that you should have no trouble guessing have decided to team up and steal the only element worth stealing; Vibranium.
 You’ll fight your way through waves of weak enemies, stronger doppelgangers, and a few challenging boss battles as you work your way through the story to completion.
 Sound basic?
 It is.

 This game is a button masher, make no mistake about it.
 Where The Clone Wars encouraged layers of timed button presses and holds, Marvel Battlegrounds just wants you to beat-up the other guy before they get to you.
-Variation comes in the form of ranged attacks, held power moves, and the finishers that build up by collecting purple “sparks.”
+The variation comes in the form of ranged attacks, held power moves, and the finishers that build up by collecting purple “sparks.”
 Much like items in SSB, power discs are dropped into the game, and add ally’s, shields, or call in air strikes.
 You can block, dodge roll, parry blasts, but it just all seems ridged and under cooked.
-Heaven help you in a four person arena because you can’t lock onto anyone, and switching from character to character is more tedious than rewarding.
+Heaven help you in a four-person arena because you can’t lock onto anyone, and switching from character to character is more tedious than rewarding.

-Marvel Battleground adds a lot of important elements into a very competitive field.
+Marvel Battleground adds a lot of important elements in a very competitive field.
 But they make the main component of the game, 4v4 combat, too ridged and frustrating to enjoy.
-With a weak story and clunky fighting game mechanics, this is a game that will be a welcome addition to Marvel fans and Infinity collectors, but is sure to be hated by fighting gamer’s looking for a new version of Super Smash Brothers.
+With a weak story and clunky fighting game mechanics, this is a game that will be a welcome addition to Marvel fans and Infinity collectors but is sure to be hated by fighting gamer’s looking for a new version of Super Smash Brothers.